8 Straw-Bale Building Myths Debunked

 Myth: Straw is organic so it will decompose.

 Fact: Yes, straw is an organic material but in order for it to decompose both air and water are required.
 If your home is properly built to reduce air pockets and humidity, the straw will not decompose.
 Rice straw is a particularly decay-resistant building material.

 Myth: Straw stinks.

-Fact: Since straw is a natural material it will not out-gas chemicals or "cut" you like fiberglass insulation.
+Fact: If straw is properly plastered and protected from precipitation with a large roof overhang, it will not stink.
+In addition, since straw is a natural material it will not off-gas toxic volatile organic compounds (VOCs) or "cut" you like fiberglass insulation.
 However, straw will provide a greater insulation value than fiberglass and have zero VOC meaning it is greener for you and for the environment.

 Myth: Bales are bulky and limit my design creativity.

 Fact: Bales provide interesting architectural nooks and ledges.
-Spend some time perusing the many creative designs available and you will easily see your creative options are unlimited.
+Spend some time perusing the many creative designs available and you will see that your creative options are unlimited.

 Myth: Stick-built homes are just as "green" as straw-bale homes.

-Builders and property owners interested in reducing their carbon footprint, using renewable and sustainable building materials, and reducing costs to heat and cool their structures will find straw-bale structures to be a worthy option for consideration.
+Builders and homeowners interested in reducing their carbon footprint, using renewable and sustainable building materials, and reducing costs to heat and cool their structures will find straw-bale houses to be a worthy option for consideration.

 Contact a licensed contractor to discuss your construction and home improvement needs.